ucsb-cs8/w20/_lab/lab01.md

 We are using `pytest.approx()` here because any time you are testing with floating point numbers, we have to be aware that there may be some inaccuracy, as we discussed earlier.

 (Recall our discussion of what happens when you multiply `math.sqrt(2.0)` by itself.
-Here, its probably overkill since we aren't using any irrational numbers, but it is still safer to always use some way of approximating equality when dealing with floating point.)
+Here, it's probably overkill since we aren't using any irrational numbers, but it is still safer to always use some way of approximating equality when dealing with floating point.)

 You can click the plus to open a dropdown showing what your entire file should look like at this point: